jdersch/PERQemu/PERQemu/Readme.txt

             with a few extras, and a basic Accent S6 installation without any extra apps (yet).
 This image includes some fun new demos not previously available on PERQemu!

+        s6lisp.prqm:
+            Update of the g7 image with Spice Lisp version M3!

         pnx1.prqm:
             A bundle of the basic PNX 1.3 installation from the PERQmedia